 Reciprocal Agreement(s)

-Reciprocal agreements are when workers only pay taxes in the state where they live, not the state where they work.
+Reciprocal agreements are when workers who live and work in different states are only required to pay taxes to the state where they live.
 Colorado currently has no reciprocal agreements with any other states.

-Colorado doesn't require employers to collect PSL taxes, but the state does have the following program:
+The state of Colorado doesn't require employers to collect PSL taxes, but it does have a program providing such leave to eligible employees:

 Colorado PSL Details